-And coming from developer Respawn, Titanfall 2’s shooting mechanics are nothing short of amazing, with aiming and firing feeling both snappy and responsive.
-Additionally, the game’s multiplayer has seen resurgence in popularity following the success of Respawn’s follow-up project, Apex Legends.
+Coming from developer Respawn, Titanfall 2’s shooting mechanics are nothing short of amazing, with aiming and firing feeling both snappy and responsive.
+Additionally, the game’s multiplayer has seen a resurgence in popularity following the success of Respawn’s follow-up project, Apex Legends.

-Speaking of which, Respawn has managed to disrupt the Battle Royale genre with Apex Legends by incorporating elements of Titanfall and popular hero shooters like Overwatch.
-The 3v3 PvP game may not have wall running, but what’s here is a solid free-to-play shooter with a diverse selection of weapons and character classes.
+Respawn has managed to disrupt the Battle Royale genre with Apex Legends by incorporating elements of Titanfall and popular hero shooters like Overwatch.
+The 3v3 PvP game may not have wall-running, but what’s here is a solid free-to-play shooter with a diverse selection of weapons and character classes.

 Since the game’s surprise launch in February, Respawn’s been adding new characters and cosmetics as well as making refinements and balances to gameplay.
-Apex currently features 9 different characters to pick from, with each one having distinct abilities that effect how battles play out, similar to Destiny’s Hunter/Titan/Warlock classes.
+Apex currently features 9 different characters to choose from, with each one having distinct abilities that affect how battles play out, similar to Destiny’s Hunter/Titan/Warlock classes.

 World War Z